-Dysfunctional uterine bleeding (DUB) most commonly occurs when the ovaries do not release an egg.
-Changes in hormone levels cause your period to be later or earlier and sometimes heavier than normal.
+AUB can occur when the ovaries do not release an egg.
+Changes in hormone levels cause your period to be later or earlier.
+Your period may sometimes be heavier than normal.

 Other symptoms caused by changes in hormone levels may include:

-A woman may feel tired or have fatigue if she is loses too much blood over time.
+A woman may feel tired or fatigued if she loses too much blood over time.
 This is a symptom of anemia.

-If you want to get pregnant, you may be given medication to stimulate ovulation.
+If you want to get pregnant, you may be given medicine to stimulate ovulation.

-Hormone therapy usually relieves symptoms.
+Hormone therapy often relieves symptoms.
 Treatment may not be needed if you do not develop anemia due to blood loss.
 A treatment focused on the cause of the bleeding is often immediately effective.
 That is why it's important to understand the cause.